incoresemi/river_core/docs/source/overview.rst

 on an instruction commit) cannot be easily found.
 Furthermore, such framework cannot be ported to FPGAs either for accelerated verification.

-To alleviate some of the above limitations (to a certain extent), RIVER CORE plan to add the following two variant methodologies.
+To alleviate some of the above limitations (to a certain extent), RiVer Core plan to add the following two variant methodologies.
 Note there are just proposals and actual implementations of the idea may vary significantly that the description provided below:

 Self-checking Tests
 -------------------

-The below diagram highlights the flow of enabling self-checking tests in RIVER CORE.
+The below diagram highlights the flow of enabling self-checking tests in RiVer Core.

 .. figure:: _static/River_self_checking.png
     :align: center

-    RIVER CORE Self Checking tests Methodology.
+    RiVer Core Self Checking tests Methodology.

 There are two major differences in this flow as compared the conventional flow presented earlier: